About the lab

 We use versatile tools in order to dissect and understand the physiological and pathophysiological roles of circuitry elements.
 Our laboratory successfully combines electrophysiology, correlated light- and electron microscopy, optogenetics on transgenic animals and behavioral experiments.

 A new method introduced in our laboratory is the miniature fluorescence microscope.
 The design was pioneered by Mark Schnitzer's Lab at Stanford and published in a paper in Nature Methods in 2011.
 For our experiments we use the Miniscope, created by a group of researchers from UCLA.
 It uses wide-field fluorescence imaging to record neural activity in awake, freely moving mice.
-Our laboratory made experiments with the wired version of Miniscope and we are heading in the direction to make experiments with the wireless version of this microscope.
+Our laboratory made experiments with the wired and wireless version of Miniscope.
+We are interested in imaging of the first layer of medial entorhinal cortex with the Miniscope and a combination of GRIN-lenses and right angled prisms.